nvana/RedMon/README.md

 - [ ] Develop a specific usecase (back/front)

 ## Testing
-Unit tests are not implemented yet.
+We are using Jest for unit testing :
+`npm test`

-For now, you can check code quality using
+For code quality run :
 `npm run eslint`